You’ll find information below about insurance and liability issues for Middlebury offices and departments.

 If Middlebury College is requesting a certificate of insurance, contact Pam Norton or Matt Curran at extension 5504 with the name of the individual/contact person, company name, complete mailing address, telephone and fax number, type of event being held, date of event, and coverage required.
 Certificates cannot be presented immediately, please allow three days processing time.

 If the event is high risk, unusual, or is being held in a new location, contact Pam Norton or Matt Curran in advance to be sure there are no other risk management issues.
 If a location is used for an event it was not designed for, there may be capacity issues.
 The room occupancy number when everyone is standing is different than if everyone is sitting.
-Please contact Jen Kazmierczak or the Scheduling Office regarding occupancy issues.
+Please contact the Scheduling Office regarding occupancy issues.

 Middlebury College gives approval for student entrepreneurial activities to function on campus.
 These student-run businesses—student vendors—involve the sale of a product or service solely for students at Middlebury.
 Review the Student Vendor Authorization Contract for more information.